Skip to content

 Pay fees and receive permit

 Fees are typically based on project valuation.
 California cities are required to disclose fee schedules publicly.
-Request a fee estimate before submitting.
+Always request a fee estimate before submitting.
+Impact fees, school fees, and fire department fees may be charged in addition to building permit fees.

 5